 As a professional photographer, I strive to provide my clients with the most enjoyable and professional photographic experience possible.

+I am a 'Qualified Professional Photographer' and 'Qualified wedding photographer' with the association.
 In May 2014 I gained my "Craftsmen" level of qualification with the Guild of Photographers.
-One of only 15 photographers to hold this level of photographic recognition in The Guild.
+One of only 30 photographers to hold this level of photographic recognition in The Guild.
 This qualification was attained by submitting a panel of 32 images in digital and print form before a panel of highly respected and recognised photographic judges in the UK.
 The Craftsman qualification is genre specific; and the images I submitted were from my 2 year long project "The Netherlands through new eyes".
 I wrote a blog post about this huge personal achievement for me which you can read here: My craftsman qualification.

 I continually strive to improve my photographic skills and gain recognition for my photography.
 Positive feedback from clients is one of the most important things for me, but I also enjoy entering my images into monthly competitions run by The Guild of Photographers.
 I am very proud to have attained numerous awards including an elusive gold bar for my image of two cyclists riding into the mist, several silver bars and numerous bronze bars.